Welcome to the Year 6 page!

-Mrs Ellis, Mrs Bott, Mrs Harvey and Mrs Giannoulis are the class teachers in year 6, and are expertly supported by Mrs Roach and Mrs Liu.
+Mrs Ellis, Miss Anderson, Mr Norris and Mrs Haynes are the class teachers in year 6, and are expertly supported by Mrs Parmer, Mrs Garner and Miss Guessford.

-This class page will be updated with: photos, children's work, what we are learning about and key information so please keep checking in to keep up to date with what is happening in year 6.
+We will be updating this page to keep you up to date with what is happening in year 6.

 Don’t forget that TWITTER is also used for sharing photographs, videos and important information.